A non-asymptotic approach for model selection via penalization in high-dimensional mixture of experts models: Notation and framework

-Without assuming anything on the structure on of parameters, the dimension of the model (denoted by $\dim\left(\cdot\right)$), is defined as the total parameters have to be estimated as follows:
+Without assuming anything on the structure of parameters, the dimension of the model, denoted by $\dim\left(\cdot\right)$, is defined as the total number of parameters that has to be estimated, as follows:

-It is worth mentioning that $ \dim\left(\Psib_K\right)$ is very large compared to the sample size (see, e.g., \citealp{deleforge2015high,devijver2017nonlinear,perthame2018inverse} for more details in their real data sets) whenever $D$ is large and $D\gg L$.
-Furthermore, it is more realistic to make assumption on the residual covariance matrices $\Sigmab^*_k$ of error vectors $\bfE^*_k$ rather than $\Gammab^*_k$ (cf. \citealp[Section 3]{deleforge2015high}).
-This justifies the use of the inverse regression trick from \cite{deleforge2015high}, which leads a drastic reduction in the number of parameters to estimate.
+It is worth mentioning that $ \dim\left(\Psib_K\right)$ is typically very large compared to the sample size (see, e.g., \cite{deleforge2015high,devijver2017nonlinear,perthame2018inverse} for more details in their real data sets) whenever $D$ is large and $D\gg L$.
+Furthermore, it is more realistic to make assumption on the residual covariance matrices $\Sigmab^*_k$ of error vectors $\bfE^*_k$ rather than on $\Gammab^*_k$ (cf. \cite[Section 3]{deleforge2015high}).
+This justifies the use of the inverse regression trick from \cite{deleforge2015high}, which leads a drastic reduction in the number of parameters to be estimated.

-More specifically, in \eqref{eq_forwardGLLiM}, the role of input and response variables should be exchanged such that $\Yv$ becomes the covariates and $\Xv$ plays the role of a multivariate response.
-Therefore, its corresponding \emph{inverse conditional density} is defined as a Gaussian locally-linear mapping (GLLiM), based on the previous hierarchical Gaussian mixture model:
+More specifically, in \eqref{eq_forwardGLLiM}, the roles of input and response variables were exchanged such that $\Yv$ becomes the covariates and $\Xv$ plays the role of the multivariate response.
+Therefore, its corresponding \emph{inverse conditional density} is defined as a \emph{Gaussian locally-linear mapping} (GLLiM) model, based on the previous hierarchical Gaussian mixture model, as follows: